PsiQ/qref/docs/format.md

 ### Connections

-The last component of any program (and most subroutines) are connections defining the actual graph.
+The last component of any program (and most subroutines) are connections defining the edges of a graph.
 The `connections` field is a list of objects, each having `source` and `target`.
 Both `source` and `target` can either be:

 - A name of the port of the program/subroutine the connection belongs to, i.e. `out_0`